 Identify which type of hard drive you have

-Your primary hard drive is the internal hard disk where the operating system (OS) resides.
+Your primary hard drive or C drive (C:) is the internal hard disk where the operating system (OS) resides.
 You may also have additional internal drives to store more files on your computer.
 This happens when your disk is partitioned (separated) between the primary drive and additional internal drives.
 An external hard drive is located outside of your computer, and it can take the form of a flash drive (also called thumb drive or USB) or a larger enclosure that can contain either a solid-state drive (SSD) or hard disk drive (HDD).

 Choose the right file system